 In keeping with the mandate of the Alberta Junior Hockey League, (AJHL), the Oil Barons promote education and hockey.
 All high school aged players are expected to continue with their studies at Father Patrick Mercredi High School or Westwood High School.
-Both are located near the Casman Centre for quick and easy access to practices.
+Both are located near Centerfire Place for quick and easy access to practices.

 Fort McMurray boasts an outstanding community college, offering the opportunity for post secondary players to upgrade or work on their college studies.
 Scholarship opportunities exist for players through such donors as the Royal Bank, the AJHL and Friends of the AJHL.